MurphyPone/murphypone.github.io/src/content/true-skill-2.md

 ### Experience Effects

-In order to bias the change in $\text{skill}$ with experience towards improvement, the team introduce a variable $\text{experience}_t^t$ to be the number of matches played in the current gamemode before time $t$, capped at 200 for computationally efficient.
+In order to bias the change in $\text{skill}$ with experience towards improvement, the team introduce a variable $\text{experience}_t^t$ to be the number of matches played in the current game mode before time $t$, capped at 200 for computationally efficient.

 $$
 \begin{aligned}